 3) Relax.
 When you try to force a solution before it’s time, you can exacerbate the problem.
 Trying too hard in life, just like in sports, typically makes the problem worse.
 Keep your eyes on the big picture.
 Don’t over-think or over-feel it.
 We don’t know what God has planned for us or others.
 We are always a part of the plan.
 Trust that He will bring it to fulfillment in due time.

 And the number one thing to remember when you are in a slump, is that it’s not personal.
 Slumps don’t discriminate in sports and they don’t discriminate in life.
 The rain falls on the just and the unjust.
 The sun shines on the evil and the upright.
-Even the best sports teams and athletes go through slumps in there careers.
+Even the best sports teams and athletes go through slumps in their careers.
 That’s perfectly normal.
-It’s part of deal.
+It’s part of the deal.